Deutsche Bank faces FBI investigation for possible money-laundering lapses: source

 In 2017, regulators fined Deutsche Bank nearly $700 million for weak controls that allowed money laundering from Russia.
 A U.S. Department of Justice investigation is still ongoing.

-Shares in Deutsche, which hit a record low earlier this month, were 0.9% lower on Thursday and the biggest loser on the DAX index of blue-chip companies.
+Shares in Deutsche, which hit a record low earlier this month, were 0.9% lower on Thursday, making the bank the biggest loser on the DAX index of blue-chip companies.

 The New York Times report, published on Wednesday, cited seven people it said were familiar with the inquiry.